ktor-doc-jp/ktor-doc-jp/pages/quickstart/maven.md

 ## Add Ktor dependencies and configure build settings
 {: #ktor-dependencies}

-Ktor artifacts are located on a specific repository on bintray.
+Ktor artifacts are located in a specific repository on bintray.
 And its core has dependencies on the `kotlinx.coroutines` library that can be found on `jcenter`.